NES Classic Edition: Hardware

-The NES Classic Edition is a dedicated console for emulating 30 Nintendo Entertainment System games.
-The console is distributed in two variations; one for Japan, featuring the likeness of the original Famicom, and one for the rest of the world, which looks like the original NES.
-For the non-Japanese variation, all of the games are based on their US release, running at 60 Hz and using the names by which they were released in the United States.
-The console's user interface supports up to eight languages, but this does not affect the language for the games themselves.
+The NES Classic Edition is a dedicated console for emulating 30 Nintendo Entertainment System (NES) games.
+The console is distributed in two versions; one for Japan, featuring the likeness of the original Family Computer (Famicom), and one for the rest of the world, which looks like the original NES.
+For the NES version, all of the games are based on their US release, running at 60 Hz and using the names by which they were released in the United States.
+While the Famicom version's interface is only in Japanese, the NES version supports up to eight other languages, but neither affects the language for their games themselves.

 Internally, the console uses an Allwinner R16 system on a chip with four ARM Cortex-A7 central processing cores and an ARM Mali 400 MP2 graphics processing unit.
 It includes 512 MB of flash storage and 256 MB of DDR3 memory.

 For video output, the system features an HDMI connection, which puts out 720p at 60 Hz video for all games.

-The controllers in the international version of the console feature the Wii Nunchuk's connector, which allows the controller to be connected to the Wii Remote for use with Virtual Console games on the Wii and Wii U. Accessories for the Wii such as the Classic Controller may be used with the NES Classic.
-The controllers for the Japanese version are hardwired into the console just like in the original Famicom, so they cannot be used in conjunction with the Wii.
-The Famicom Mini controllers are also proportioned to the size of the console, resulting in them being smaller than their North American or European counterpart.
-They fit into small holding slots on the side of the console.
-The Famicom Mini comes with two controllers.
-The microphone on the Player 2 controller is cosmetic only and does not work.
+The controllers in the NES version of the console feature the Wii Nunchuk's connector, which allows the controller to be connected to the Wii Remote for use with Virtual Console games on the Wii and Wii U. Accessories for the Wii such as the Classic Controller can also be used.
+The controllers for the Famicom version are hardwired into the console like its original counterpart, so they cannot be used in conjunction with the Wii.
+This version's two controllers are also proportioned to the size of the console to fit into its holding slots on the sides, resulting in them being smaller than their NES counterpart.
+The microphone on the Player 2 controller is cosmetic and does not work.

-The console uses the Linux operating system, running a new Nintendo Entertainment System emulation engine developed by Nintendo European Research & Development (NERD).
+The console uses the Linux operating system, running a new NES emulation engine developed by Nintendo European Research & Development (NERD).
 The emulation included limited support for some of the memory management controllers, aka mappers, used in NES cartridges to extend the ability of the console, such as for Super Mario Bros.
 3, though not all known mappers were included with the emulation engine.
-The emulation engine was well-received by critics and was regarded as superior in both visual and audio support when compared to the NES Virtual Console emulation on the Wii U.Menu of the Nintendo Classic Mini: Nintendo Entertainment SystemMenu of the Nintendo Classic Mini: Family ComputerA 320-page book called Playing with Power: Nintendo NES Classics, published by Prima Games, was released the same day as the console; the book is a guide to some of the games included on the system.
+The emulation engine was regarded as superior in both visual and audio support when compared to the Virtual Console emulations of NES titles.

+A 320-page book called Playing with Power: Nintendo NES Classics, published by Prima Games, was released the same day as the console; the book is a guide to some of the games included on the system.
 Nintendo of America brought back the Nintendo Power Line as an automated phone hotline from November 11 to 13 as a celebration of the launch of the system.